Your Sterling Service

-Over the noisy, agonal breathing of his dying soul, he heard his hazel-eyed landlady opening the door to the flat she was renovating below.
-Mrs Valentine would be up shortly, to tell him she was about to recommence replastering the ceiling.
+Over the noisy, agonal breathing of his imagined dying soul, came the sound of his landlady opening the door to the flat she was renovating below.
+Hazel-eyed Mrs Valentine would be up shortly, to tell him she was about to recommence replastering the ceiling.
 She’d say she hoped she didn’t disturb him too much, to which he’d reply she would not, even though she disturbed him in a most inconvenient manner.

 In a moment or two the door buzzer rang.
 “Christ,” he muttered and spat out a few choice words as well.
 The landlady was not the answer to boredom he was looking for.
 Gingerly, he lifted his head and disengaged from the chair.
 Just as gingerly he walked, nose down, eyes on the floor.
 He reached the door, and opened it a little to the woman on the other side.
 The scent of cinnamon wafted in from the landing.
 Mrs Valentine smelled like cinnamon.
 How wonderful.
 Kitt bit his molars together.